OxfordDemSci/dgg_subnational/README.md

 Please download the open science framework repository.
 In the same directory as your /code/ folder, create a /data/ folder and place all data files in this folder.

+Note: Running script 12, which create a table with number of interviews per DHS survey, requires access to the underlying women and men's DHS microdata recodes.
+These files are available upon registration from the [DHS program](https://dhsprogram.com/)

 #### Code

 After downloading the required data, researchers can run the following script to replicate all figures and tables: